pavsidhu/natural-language-processing-coursework/README.md

 ### Downloads

+Place these downloads in the root folder.

 - Training emails should go in `training/`
 - Untagged emails should go in `untagged/`
 - Data sets
   - `GoogleNews-vectors-negative300.bin`
 - Stanford NER Tagger
   - `stanford-ner.jar`
   - `english.all.3class.distsim.crf.ser.gz`